bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 Work continued this year on making [silent payments][topic silent payments] more [broadly accessible][news304 sp].
 Josie Baker started a discussion about PSBT extensions for silent payments (SPs), based on a draft specification by Andrew Toth.
-That discussion was continued into June with the discussion of [using ECDH shares for trustless coordination][news308 sp].
+That discussion continued into June with the discussion of [using ECDH shares for trustless coordination][news308 sp].
 Separately, Setor Blagogee posted a draft specification for a protocol to [help lightweight clients receive silent